ericPantarotto/react_ultimateCourse/_notes/notes.md

 ![image info](./6_sc1.png)

 **<span style='color: #875c5c'>IMPORTANT:** This mechanic is so fundamental, that it is the reason why it's called **React**: React reacts to state changes by re-rendering the UI, and explains how React framework keeps UI in sync with data.

+### React Developer Tools

+you can change the value of the hooks inside the `Component` view.
+This can be convinient to change some state variables not accessible via the UI.
 <!---
 [comment]: it works with text, you can rename it how you want